Weighted Checklists

 The matrix below can be used to describe where three different methods are most suitable (ordinary indicators, Most Significant Change stories, and weighted checklists)

 With the use of conventional indicators judgments about importance happen only once, when the choice is made to use a specific indicator or not.
 This happens at the planning stage, and is set thereafter.
 It is not possible to change the choice of indicator later on, without losing continuity of the data that has been collected so far.
-With weighted checklists the same set of observational data can be re-analysed with different sets of value data, reflecting the views of different stakeholders.
+With weighted checklists the same set of observational data can be re-analysed with different sets of value data, reflecting the views of different stakeholders, or the views of the same stakeholders that might have changed over time .

 Value data is meta-information: information about information.
 This can be of different kinds.
 In the simple example shown in the table above, respondents are asked about their preferences.
 Another survey could ask people which items they thought were basic rights, which all people should have access to.
 This is the basis of the design of the Basic Necessities Survey (BNS).
 Or, a survey could ask which items would be the most important cause of an overall outcome e.g. improved community health.
 This was the subject of my posting on “Checklists as mini theories-of-change” Because of these choices available participatory processes used to elicit checklist weightings should always be clear on what type of judgments are being sought.